skarlsso/IRRemoteIVT/README.md

 ## IVT Nordic Inverter Arduino IR Remote Control

-Control the IVT Nordic Inverter heat pump by sending commands to the serial port of a SparkFun Pro Micro Arduino board [1].
-Together with an Internet connected device, like a Raspberry Pi, this could be used to control the heat pump remotely.
+Control the IVT Nordic Inverter heat pump by sending commands to the serial port of an ATmega32U4 Arduino board.

+Together with an Internet connected device, like a Raspberry Pi, this could also be used to control the heat pump remotely.

 ### Examples of commands:
 * on   - Turn on the heat pump